 As previously reported in the spring of 2022, the KPIs reveal how some of our student success metrics were adversely affected by over two years of the Covid-19 pandemic challenges.
 For example, our fall-to-fall retention rate for the Fall 2019 cohort dropped to 57.5% from 70.1% for the prior year's cohort and our fall-to-fall success rate for the Fall 2020 cohort dropped to 70.1% from 76.8% for the prior year's cohort.
 However, we should be proud of our collaborative efforts to help as many students as possible persist to achieve their academic goals despite such strenuous circumstances, and remember that these retention rates are still well above national averages for community college students.
-Also, other metrics we were able to update in the summer of 2022 indicate positive signs for achieving pre-pandemic rates such as many of the completion rates within three or four years for degree seeking students.
-Additionally, we saw a reversal for the first time in several years of our declining enrollment trend with our summer 2022 enrollment yielding an 8.1% FTE increase or 8.8% headcount increase compared to the summer of 2021 enrollment.
+Also, other metrics we were able to update in the summer of 2022 indicate positive signs for achieving pre-pandemic rates such as many of the completion rates within three or four years of our declining enrollment trend with our summer 2022 enrollment yielding an 8.1% FTE increase or 8.8% headcount increase compared to the summer of 2021 enrollment.